Hey Everyone, welcome back to my monthly UFO round up.

 The African plank quilt I completed on the last weekend of March and am very pleased with it.
 I am still considering adding some bead work to it but that can be done down the road when I find the perfect beads.
 More about it in an upcoming post after Michael has photographed it properly.

 I made another 5 Aztec Jewel blocks for my split-comlimentary quilt.
 They have been put together with sashing and cornerstones.
 I want to put it on point so now to design the corners of the quilt.
 I guess this one is still a WIP but I have made progress on it.

 A pattern I designed for Northcott back in 2013 I finally received the fabrics for and made the top.
 It is sandwiched and ready to be quilted.
-The piece is called Be Mine and there is a pattern available which Michael will have in the store shortly for purchase.
+The piece is called Be Mine and there is a pattern available in the store for purchase.